armanozak/snq/README.md

 [![MIT License](https://img.shields.io/github/license/armanozak/snq.svg)](./LICENSE)
 [![Follow the Author on Twitter](https://img.shields.io/twitter/follow/armanozak.svg?label=Follow)](https://twitter.com/armanozak)

+> Now that [optional chaining operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Optional_chaining) is available, libraries like snq have become redundant.
+Optional chaining operator is a better, more performant choice.
+Please use it instead.

 **snq** is a utility function to safely navigate arrays and object properties without getting type errors.
 It is **not an original idea at all** and is actually adapted and only slightly different from [idx](https://github.com/facebookincubator/idx).
 The main differences are as follows:

 - snq returns `undefined` whenever a `TypeError` happens, regardless of the reason for the error and throws an error only if it is not a `TypeError`. idx returns `null`, if the cause of the error is a `null` value and throws an error if the error is not caused by an `undefined` or `null` value.